blairdrummond/scbursts/README.md

 ## From CRAN

-Once the package gets uploaded to CRAN, in `R` you can run
+To install the package from CRAN, in `R` you can run

 ```
 install.packages("scbursts")